-A Phase 1B drilling campaign, which started in the 1st quarter of the year at the Company's flagship Evelyn project, wrapped up in the first week of June.
+In August 2022, the Company announced the assay results from its Phase 1B drilling campaign, which started in the 1st quarter of the year at the Evelyn project and wrapped up in the first week of June.
 The full Phase 1 drill program tested numerous targets on the project including: Main Zone, Sahuaro, Cerro Rojo South, an West Evelyn.
 Drill results have been collected and being added to project models.
-Results are expected to be announced in August 2022.
+Many results in the Phase 1B were favourable and include an intersection of 0.165 gram per tonne (g/t) gold over an intersection length of 86 metres, which includes 22 m at an average grade of 0.316 g/t Au in hole EVE22-042 from the Main zone.